simpeg/simpeg/README.rst

 Contributing
 ============

-We always welcome contributions towards simpeg whether they are adding new code, suggesting improvements to existing codes, identifying bugs, providing examples, or anything that will improve simpeg.
+We always welcome contributions towards SimPEG whether they are adding new code, suggesting improvements to existing codes, identifying bugs, providing examples, or anything that will improve SimPEG.
 Please checkout the `contributing guide <https://docs.simpeg.xyz/content/getting_started/contributing/index.html>`_ for more information on how to contribute.